mhaidarhanif/mhaidarhanif-astro/src/data/blog/about.md

 ---
 publishDate: 'Nov 30 2022'
 title: 'About M Haidar Hanif'
-description: 'Short story how Haidar went with his life.'
+description: 'Short highlights how Haidar went with his life.'
-excerpt: 'Around the 90s I was just learning stuffs...'
+excerpt: 'Haidar is an Educator, Mentor, Developer, Designer, Consultant.
+Currently working on Catamyst and with CodePolitan, RevoU, Kontenbase, Poinswap, High Skill Masters, and Casual On/Offline Developer Event.
+Was also at Impact Byte, Hacktiv8, and so on...'
 image: '~/assets/images/astronaut.jpg'
 tags: [about, personal]
 canonical: https://mhaidarhanif.com/about
 ---

-## About Haidar
+## About Me

+Hi there!
+I'm Haidar.

+Mostly goes by as an Educator, Mentor, Developer, Designer, Consultant, and much more!
+And I've been doing this professionally since 2010.
-This is a short story how I got here.

-Around the 90s I was just learning stuffs.
+This is a short highlights how I got here.
+Starting around the 90s I was just learning stuffs.

 Now helping people to become become better at what they do is my life and work mission.

-And I've been doing this professionally since 2010.

 ### Main Work